 I got married for the first time at the ripe old age of 20.
 My husband was 23.
-Not only were we kids, we were still attending college.
+Not only were we kids, but we were also still attending college.
 Luckily I was smart enough to finish my undergrad degree three years later without missing a beat, get employed, and have my first child, all before the age of 25.

 Without going into the details of why I chose to initiate the divorce after 15 years of marriage, let’s just say that it was necessary for my self-esteem, my children and my finances.

 In California, retirement and pension programs are considered community property.
 This means that in a divorce settlement, spouses are entitled to each other’s pensions and other assets.
 I worked for a public agency that paid into CalPERS, our retirement system, beginning in 1986.
 Once our divorce was finalized, my ex was entitled to $11,000 of my retirement account.

 I did not know that would happen.
 Not that anything would have changed.

 At the time, I was pretty naïve about these subjects.
 I was told in 1995 that CalPERS did not pay off the spouse, but put money into a retirement account, but even that information was sketchy.
 Now that I was a single parent at age 35 with a busy job, and raising two young girls with no help, the last thing on my mind was how my future retirement was affected.